CentralSquare to Unveil Unified, Nationwide Dispatch System at Fire Rescue International Annual Conference and Expo

 Next Generation 911-ready and fully interoperable, CentralSquare public safety software has helped fire agencies reduce mutual-aid resource request time by 60%, shaving critical minutes off each response

 /EIN News/ -- Lake Mary, Fla., Aug.
-06, 2019 (GLOBE NEWSWIRE) -- CentralSquare, a leader in public sector software, announced today that it will participate in the Fire Rescue International (FRI) Annual Conference and Expo of the International Association of Fire Chiefs (IAFC) being held August 8-11, 2019, in Dallas, TX.
+07, 2019 (GLOBE NEWSWIRE) -- CentralSquare, a leader in public sector software, announced today that it will participate in the Fire Rescue International (FRI) Annual Conference and Expo of the International Association of Fire Chiefs (IAFC) being held August 7-10, in Atlanta, GA.
 Presenting to more than 10,000 fire and emergency service leaders, experts, exhibitors and guests from around the globe, CentralSquare will demonstrate its unified, nationwide dispatch network and showcase its unified, fully interoperable Public Safety Suite Enterprise from conference booth 1302.

 CentralSquare provides the industry’s broadest and most unified technology platform to more than 5,000 public safety agencies across North America, empowering them to engage the fastest multi-agency, multi-discipline and multi-jurisdiction response with the most efficient and effective resource utilization capabilities.
 In fact, one-third of the top 18 cities in the country have systems that enable coordinated fire, EMS and police response — and they all are powered by CentralSquare solutions.